mi5hmash/SteamDeckBTRFS/README.md

 > There are additional files in the ***"./workbench/org_intel/"*** directory that are not needed to create the patch, but may be helpful.

 ### 99. Create a patch file
-After you change everything you want, you can run this option to compare files from both directories and get your own patch as the result.
+After you change everything you want, you can run this option to compare files from both directories and get your own patch as a result.
 The file will be saved in the ***"./patches/"*** directory.

 > [!WARNING]
 > You have to run it from a SteamOS on a Steam Deck as it will take the current SteamOS build as a patch version.
 Using other Linux distros won't work.